How to Put Christmas Lights on Your Truck or Car

 Once you have selected the lights you want to use, you may be wondering how to hook up Christmas lights on the vehicle.
 Learning how to install Christmas lights on vehicle bodies is easy, but you should take a few precautions before getting to work.

-Duct tape is the cheapest and easiest solution for attaching holiday lights to your truck or car, but it will leave a sticky residue after you remove it.
-You can remove this residue with Goo Gone or another brand of adhesive remover.
+Duct tape is the cheapest and easiest solution for attaching holiday lights to your truck or car, but it will leave a sticky residue after you remove it and will generally be visible from the outside, which may interfere with your look.
+You can remove this residue with Goo Gone or another brand of adhesive remover, though these types of adhesive removers may cause damage to your vehicle.
 If you are worried about duct tape permanently damaging your vehicle’s paint job, put a small piece on an inconspicuous place and let it sit overnight.
-If you see damage, don’t use it.
+If you see damage after removing it, don’t use it.

 A good alternative is gaffer’s tape.
-Although more expensive, this tape leaves no residue, which is why it’s often used in the movie and TV industry too.
+Although more expensive, this tape leaves no residue, which is why it’s often used in the movie and TV industry as well.
+Attaching the lights with gaffer’s tape in clever places will allow you to create a clean and effective look without any additional issues.
 Zip ties and suction cups can also provide some additional insurance to make sure your lights stay put on your vehicle.

 How Do You Power Christmas Lights on a Vehicle?

-To figure out how big your inverter should be, first find out how much wattage your car’s cigarette lighter can handle by multiplying voltage by amps (Volts x Amps = Watts).
+To figure out how big your inverter should be, first find out how much wattage your car’s cigarette lighter can handle by multiplying voltage by amps (volts x amps = watts).
 Add up the total wattage your Christmas lights will be using.
-It’s wise to include a margin of safety when selecting your inverter.
+It’s wise to include a margin of safety when selecting your inverter, meaning that selecting an inverter with twice the power capabilities of your needed wattage will result in a safe and creative experience.
 If you have any questions, call or email us for help.

 If you plan to drive rather than leave your car or truck parked in some conspicuous place, it’s wise not to move at excessive speeds.
+Keep in mind other drivers’ needs while on the road, as you don’t want to be a distraction.
 When starting out, you should also pull over occasionally to stop and check that your lights are on securely and safely.